AmeerD/AmeerD.github.io/_pages/reading.md

 * The Code Breaker, Walter Isaacson
 * The Premonition, Michael Lewis
 * Wind, Sand and Stars, Antoine de Saint-Exupéry
-* The Overstory, Richard Powers
 * Due Diligence: An Impertinent Inquiry Into Microfinance, David Roodman
-* The Precipice: Existential Risk and the Future of Humanity, Toby Ord
-* What We Owe the Future, Will MacAskill (coming in 2022?)
 * Fuzz: When Nature Breaks the Law, Mary Roach
 * Rationality: What It Is, Why It Seems Scarce, Why It Matters, Steven Pinker
 * The Loneliest Americans, Jay Caspian Kang
 * Scarcity: Why Having Too Little Means So Much, Eldar Shafir & Sendhil Mullainathan
-* Humankind: A Hopeful History, Rutger Bregman
 * Who We Are and How We Got Here, David Reich
 * The WEIRDest People in the World, Joseph Henrich
 * Walking the Bowl, Chris Lockhard & Daniel Mulilo Chama